geolevantis/RESTful-todoList-using-Spring/README.md

 # RESTful-todoList-using-Spring

-A very simple implementation of a ToDo List web application using Spring Framework.
+A very simple implementation of a ToDo List web application using Spring Framework and in-memory Database.

-Supported features:
+Supported features(using Spring Data JPA):

 - Get all tasks
 - Get task by ID